flutter/website/src/docs/development/data-and-backend/state-mgmt/simple.md

 We must specify the type of the model that we want to access.
 In this case, we want `CartModel`, so we write `ScopedModelDescendant<CartModel>`.
 If you don't specify the generic (`<CartModel>`), the `scoped_model` package won't be able to help you.
 As mentioned above, `scoped_model` is based on types, and without the type, it doesn't know what you want.

 The only required argument of the `ScopedModelDescendant` widget is the builder.
-Builder is a function that will be called whenever the model changes.
+Builder is a function that is called whenever the model changes.
 (In other words, when you call `notifyListeners()` in your model, all the builder methods of all the corresponding `ScopedModelDescendant` widgets are called.)

 The builder is called with three attributes.
 The first one is `context`, which you also get in every build method.